aflteslaru/ATM-Project/README.md

 and Import LearningProject_atm.sql from project in Server -> Data import

-In IntelliJ, open entire project and run mvn clean install
+In IntelliJ, open entire project, open Project Structure -> Modules and then set src/main/java as Sources src/test/java as Tests src/main/resources as Resources and then run mvn clean install and

 In Webstorm, open ang-src folder and run npm install in terminal